 Keep in mind that any contact you have with the employer is part of the decision making process and all interactions will affect how you are perceived.

-- The employer’s first contact with you may be through your voicemail or answering machine – so make sure your outgoing message is professional and gives identifying information so the recruiter knows he/she has reached the correct person
+- The employer’s first contact with you may be through your voicemail – so make sure your outgoing message is professional and gives identifying information so the recruiter knows he/she has reached the correct person

 - Talk to your roommates about the importance of taking messages